thejoebaldwin/bingo-node-js/main.md

 - Get a list of all currently in progress games.
 Within each block of "game" data, there is a game\_id.
 - Create a user.
 This will give you a user\_id that you can then join a game with.
-You can use "bingowizard" for login and/or "1" for user_id (see below) if you'd liek to skip this step.
+You can use "bingowizard" for login and/or "1" for user_id (see below) if you'd like to skip this step.
 - Join a game using the user\_id and game\_id.
 This will return a "board" that you will use to construct your bingo card.
 - Once you have your board, call use the get number operation to play the game!
 - Be sure to check the response messages when getting errors to help troubleshoot your requests, and don't forget to validate your json.